10 – Cross the Breeze

-No band except maybe Pink Floyd are as capable of writing such a long, yet engaging piece and the Diamond Sea is structured much like the early Pink Floyd song, Echoes, in that there are multiple parts, both dissonant and melodic and both songs have repeating riffs and vocal parts separated by complex instrumental sections.
+No band except maybe Pink Floyd is as capable of writing such a long, yet engaging piece and the Diamond Sea is structured much like the early Pink Floyd song, Echoes, in that there are multiple parts, both dissonant and melodic and both songs have repeating riffs and vocal parts separated by complex instrumental sections.

 Instantly recognizable by Steve Shelley’s simple, thudding backbeat, Schizophrenia was released on their 1987 album, Sister.
 It begins with a soft-spoken word part about a ghost twin by Kim Gordon before Moore comes in with his own vocal melody.
 The song then disintegrates into chaotic noise from which a gentle melody eventually sprouts and turns into a catchy alternative rock riff.
 Like many of their songs from this period, Schizophrenia incorporates both melodic and noisy elements to create a cohesive, hauntingly beautiful whole.

 # 3 – Hits of Sunshine (For Allen Ginsberg)

 Another Sonic Youth song that stretches close to the ten-minute mark, Hits of Sunshine (For Allen Ginsberg) is on their 1998 album, A Thousand Leaves.
 It is a sprawling psychedelic journey of sound that stays true to its name, a reference to sunshine acid and dedication to the late beat poet Allen Ginsberg, who was known for his use of mind-altering substances.